|

 tied Barry Sanders single-season touchdown record (39) and finished fourth in the Heisman Trophy voting.
 Ball is one

+of only two Heisman finalists from the St. Louis “Metro” area.
 In his senior season ('12), Montee Ball set the NCAA Division I record for most career touchdowns with

 83. In 2012, a new Missouri play-off system “gifted” every team into the post season.
 Kirkwood captured